getporter/skeletor/README.md

 ### Magefile

-The project also includes a [Magefile] is used to build, test, and publish the mixin.
+The project also includes a [Magefile] that is used to build, test, and publish the mixin.

 ### Publish